TrebledJ/trebledj.github.io/content/posts/ctf/2022-04-23-tamuctf-2022-quick-mafs.md

     s.add(BitVecVal(rax_init_value, 16) + Sum(add_terms) - Sum(sub_terms) == BitVecVal(target, 16) ^ xor_all)
 ```

 But this constraint isn't enough.
-Without other contraints, Z3 would return ginormous values which technically satisfy the equation.
+Without other constraints, Z3 would return ginormous values which technically satisfy the equation.
 But there's no way we can call a gadget 1851138 times or -29301 times.
 We'll need some constraints to limit the values the symbols can take on.

 ```py
     # Bounds constraints.